Diseases from raccoons and other wildlife

 - If You Care, Don't Feed Us, PHSKC

 This downloadable brochure describes the health risks of feeding wildlife such as raccoons.
 Neighborhood solutions to wildlife problems are emphasized.

 - Living with Wildlife series, WA Dept of Fish and Wildlife

 Washington Department of Fish and Wildlife hosts a series of informational handouts about wildlife.
 You can find information about raccoons, pigeons, rats, crows, squirrels and many other wild animals.
-You can also access information about how locate a wildlife rehabilitator and how to hire a wildlife control company.
+You can also access information ab out how locate a wildlife rehabilitator or a wildlife control company.